joel-beck/readnext/README.md

 These features are obtained from the citation data retrieved from the Semantic Scholar API and are *pairwise features* computed for each pair of documents in the training corpus.

 - **Co-Citation Analysis**:
-    Counts shared *citing* papers.
+    Counts the number of shared *citing* papers, i.e. papers that themselves cite both the query and the candidate paper.
 Candidate documents with higher co-citation analysis scores are considered more relevant to the query document.

 - **Bibliographic Coupling**:
-    Counts shared *cited* papers.
+    Counts shared *cited* papers, i.e. papers that are cited by both the query and the candidate paper.
 Candidate documents with higher bibliographic coupling scores are considered more relevant to the query document.

 #### Feature Weighting

-To combine features linearly, documents are first *ranked* by each feature.
-Then, a linear combination of these ranks is calculated to produce a weighted ranking, where papers with the lowest weighted rank are recommended.
-The weight vector yielding the best performance (Mean Average Precision) is selected.
+The five features are weighted in the following manner:

+- To reduce memory load, only the top-100 of all precomputed scores are stored for each feature and query document.
+This number is configurable before running the setup scripts through the `readnext/config.py` file.

+- All training documents are then ranked by each feature individually in ascending order.
+The candidate paper with the best score for a given feature is assigned rank 1 for this feature, the candidate paper with the 100th best score is assigned rank 100, all worse-scoring papers are assigned rank 101.

+- Thus, the weighting scheme grows linearly with a threshold at rank 100.
+The absolute magnitude of the original scores is not considered, but only their ranks to diminish the impact of outliers.

+- Instead of using the ranks directly for feature weighting, points are computed for better interpretability.
+They behave like inverse ranks, i.e. the best-scoring paper for a given feature receives 100 points, the 100th best-scoring paper receives 1 point, and all worse-scoring papers receive 0 points.

+- The points for each feature are combined linearly with the user-specified feature weights.
+Papers with the highest weighted points score are recommended.

 ### Language Recommender
+TODO: add more details
 The **Language Recommender** encodes paper abstracts into embedding vectors to capture semantic meaning.
 Papers with embeddings most similar to the query document (measured by cosine similarity) are recommended.

 Abstracts are preprocessed and tokenized using the `spaCy` library. **Eight language models across three categories** are considered: